xf00f/web3x/README.md

 }
 ```

 Given the contract ABI, the developer can specify an interface in TypeScript that outlines both the contracts methods, and events.
 This type is then passed as a type parameter to the `Contract` generic.
-This generic will ensure the type information is carried through to the appropriate methods calls and responses.
+This generic will ensure the type information is carried through to the appropriate method calls and responses.
+One nuance to take note of, methods that result in transactions on the blockchain with `send` calls should explicitly return `void`.
+If a different or no type is given the method will only permit a readonly `call` which is usually used to return a value such as a balance in the example above.

 ### Automated contract interfaces